apiology/upvoter-for-asana/README.md

 WARNING: This is not ready for use yet!

-Quickly increment integer custom fields in Asana tasks from the Chrome Omnibox
+Chrome extension which quickly finds and increments integer custom fields in Asana tasks from the Chrome Omnibox.

 ## Usage